Supriya0601/M2_Distance_Measurement/1_Requirements/readme.md

 Transmit sound waves toward a target and will determine its distance by measuring the time it took.

 ## APPLICATION
-The device can be used in many different fields and categories like distance calculation in construction field, robots, car sensor to avoid obstacles and many other applications.
+The device can be used in many different fields and categories like :
+* distance calculation in construction field
+* robots
+* car sensor to avoid obstacles

 # TABLE
 ## HIGH LEVEL TEST PLAN